|Season (1 Sept 2020 - 30 Sept 2020)|

 Founded in the 15th c., St. George’s was a hospital for lepers until the middle of the…

 Extensive collection of art and design.
 Masterpieces by Edvard Munch, Nikolai Astrup,…

-Bryggen Guiding – on foot, BergenBergen's history begins at Bryggen!
+Bryggen Guiding – on foot (closed in 2020), BergenBergen's history begins at Bryggen!
 Join the Bryggen Guiding walking tour and learn about Bergen`s earliest history.